 Due to their ability to run up to 40-50mph, Greyhounds were bred for hunting and sight-hound purposes.
-They are, however, becoming more popular as domestic household pets, with many families starting to adopt them.
+However, they are becoming more popular as domestic household pets, with many families starting to adopt them.

 But how do these dog breeds behave and respond to children?
 Are they good with kids?
 Do Greyhounds like to cuddle?
 Are Greyhounds dangerous?